Get Answers to all your Questions

 n(r)=1+2\frac{GM}{rc^{2}}

-Where r is the distance of the point of consideration from the center of the mass of the massive body, G is the universal gravitational constant, M the mass of the body and c the speed of light in vacuum.
+Where r is the distance of the point of consideration from the center of the mass of the massive body, G is the universal gravitational constant, M is the mass of the body, and c is the speed of light in vacuum.
 Considering a spherical object find the deviation of the ray from the original path as it grazes the object.

 Answers (1)